ridhimrastogi/Custom-MPI/README.md

 ## Execution Instruction

-./my_pun.sh [No. of nodes] ./my_rtt
+./my_prun.sh <No. of nodes> ./my_rtt

 ## Constraints

-1. Works for even number of nodes
+1. Number of nodes in a communication network shoulf be even.